Medical Reviewer

 • Flu-like symptoms: Individuals may experience symptoms resembling a severe cold or flu, including body aches, chills, and fever.

-• Gastrointestinal distress: Nausea, vomiting, diarrhea, and abdominal cramping are common gastrointestinal symptoms associated with Suboxone withdrawal.
+• Gastrointestinal distress: Nausea, vomiting, diarrhea, and abdominal cramping are common gastrointestinal symptoms of Suboxone withdrawal.

 • Anxiety and irritability: Feelings of anxiety, restlessness, irritability, and agitation are prevalent during Suboxone withdrawal.

-• Insomnia: Difficulty falling asleep or staying asleep may occur, leading to disrupted sleep patterns and fatigue.
+• Insomnia: Difficulty falling or staying asleep may occur, leading to disrupted sleep patterns and fatigue.

 • Muscle aches: Generalized muscle aches and pains are frequently reported, contributing to overall discomfort.